 As far as specific species are concerned, you must release all Bonefish, Tarpon and Permit that you catch (and chances are, that’s going to be quite a number).
 Since most of the local guides support preservation efforts, they routinely practice catch and release for almost all species.
 You can purchase the fishing license here or call the CZMA at 223-0719/5739 for any additional questions.

 Now, on to the good stuff!
 The perfect storm of elements bound to transform Belize into one of the hottest angling spots of the upcoming decade:

 1. Unrivaled Geographical Features

-If fish gods exist, they most certainly have a soft spot for Belize.
-The country is the gracious host to a cluster of natural factors, pulling together to attract fish to its coastline.
-Not the least important of these is the Belize Barrier Reef, a 300-kilometer subsection of the Mesoamerican Barrier Reef System, one of the largest coral structures in the entire world.
+Belizean fisheries are some of the most stunning spots in the world.
+Among the most important of these is the Belize Barrier Reef, a 300-kilometer subsection of the Mesoamerican Barrier Reef System, one of the largest coral structures in the entire world.

 By the way, did someone mention flats and lagoons?
 In fact, Belize is so lagoon-abundant that 5% of the entire country’s land area (22,960 sq. miles) is covered by lagoons running along the coastline, as well as its atolls and the northern interior.
 Now some of you may not be good at math, but I’m pretty sure that multiplying those two numbers equals ‘more lagoons than you could fish in a lifetime’.